wooshdude/neodrew/README.md

 #### Flask
 `pip install flask`

+> Note: If you intend to use these dependencies, or wish to add your own, I recommend that you a create a Python Virtual Environment.
+I'll leave a quick tutorial for linux users [here](#how-to-use-a-python-virtual-environment).

 ## How to use a Python Virtual Environment
 A Python Virtual Environment is the best way to keep track of your pip libraries.
 I'll go over how to create one for specificly this project, but the steps will be the same for most other projects.